This time of year, I start to get questions about where Tacoma and South Sound area families can head to go sledding or for snow play.

 Here’s a round up of places to head if you want some real sledding and snow action.
 While this probably goes without saying, these are weather dependent.
 Always check condition reports and be prepared before you go!

 The snow play area at Paradise is always a popular place for winter fun.
 Get your fill of sledding and snow play Thursdays-Mondays, from late December to early March.
-Note from SFM: As of January 6th, 2020, it was not open.
-I have to think it will be soon with all the snow the mountains have been getting.
+While there has been a lot of snow, there have also been road closures due to hazardous conditions.
+I’m keeping an eye out for updates and will let you know when I have any!

 Note that there are some very specific rules about the kinds of sleds permitted, and this is the only area in MRNP where sledding is permitted.
 Families with children 8 and up may also want to join a ranger lead snowshoe walk.
 You’ll have to pay the daily vehicle fee to enter the park or show a pass.
 If you happen to have a 4th grader you can get in free with the Every Kid in a Park initiative.
 This is an older post, but the info. is still good.